 Hello, my name is Nick Aberle.
-I am a third year Computer Science student at the University of Colorado at Boulder.
-I have lived in Colorado all 21 years of my life, and attended high school close by in the town of Louisville, Colorado.
-Computer Science and technology have always been my passion and I am extremely excited to explore the field in depth while here at CU.
-I am currently employed as a Flight Software Intern at the Laboratory for Atmospheric and Space Physics at the research park on East Campus.
+I am in my 5th and final year pursuing concurrent Master's and Bachelor's degrees in Computer Science at the University of Colorado at Boulder.
+I have lived in Colorado all 23 years of my life, and attended high school close by in the town of Louisville, Colorado.
+Computer Science and technology have always been my passion and I am extremely excited to explore the field in depth while here at CU and after I graduate.
+I am currently employed at the Laboratory for Atmospheric and Space Physics at the research park on CU's East Campus.
 At LASP, I work full time on developing software for many active programs, including a solar radiation sensor that will be put on the upcoming NOAA weather satellite, Geostationary Operational Environmental Satellite - R Series (GOES-R).
-I am very interested in space technology and development and am currently a member of the CU chapter of Students for the Exploration and Development of Space.

-In my free time I like to bike, play sports with my friends, skateboard, both play and create video games and music, go hiking and camping, and teach myself electronics.
+In my free time I like to cook, bike, play sports with my friends, both play and create video games and music, go hiking and camping, and teach myself electronics.

 Click on the name of a project to see a detailed description.

-This is a satellite entirely designed and built by students that is currently in development at the University of Colorado and funded through a grant from the National Science Foundation.
+This is a satellite entirely designed and built by students at the University of Colorado, funded through a grant from the National Science Foundation.
 It is in the CubeSat class of satellites, first developed by Cal Poly in 1999.
 This project has been ongoing since 2009, but I first started working on the project in the Fall of 2010.
-My role in the project has been developing software that will run on the satellite while it is in-flight as well as software that resides on the ground that will command the spacecraft and downlink the science data payload.
-When it is launched sometime in late 2012, the instrument will measure electrons trapped in Earth's magnetosphere.
+My role in the project was developing software that runs on the satellite while it is in-flight as well as software that resides on the ground that commands the spacecraft and downlinks the science data payload.
+The satellite has been successfully orbiting Earth and taking valuable science data, measuring electrons trapped in Earth's magnetosphere, since its launch in September 2012.
 More information on CSSWE is available here.